rigaya/rkmppenc/rkmppenc_Options.en.md

 ### -i, --input &lt;string&gt;
 Set input file name, pipe input with "-"

-Table below shows the supported readers of VCEEnc.
+Table below shows the supported readers of rkmppenc.
 When input format is not set, reader used will be selected depending on the extension of input file.

 **Auto selection of reader**